 American Express will extend the warranty of your purchases for an extra two years, so long as the warranty is 5 years or less.
-American Express will match the manufacturer’s warranty, and will cover up to $10,000 in claims per item and $50,000 per calendar year.
+American Express will match the manufacturer’s warranty and will cover up to $10,000 in claims per item and $50,000 per the calendar year.

 We’ve all been there: the airline has lost, damaged, or otherwise harmed our luggage.
 Thankfully, American Express will cover your damages if your bags are lost, damaged, or stolen so long as your plane, train, ship, or bus ticket is paid for with your credit card.

 Coverage is limited to $1,250 for carry-on baggage and up to $500 for checked baggage.
 For New York State residents, there’s a $10,000 aggregate maximum limit for all people on your itinerary.